fenago/ml-workshop/lab_guides/Lab_6.md

 have decided to share a Jupyter Notebook with your boss, where he can just input the information and get a prediction.

-Note

-The following activity will be developed in two parts.
-The first part will involve building the class that connects the channel and the model, which will be developed using a text editor.
-The second part will be the creation of the channel, which will be done in a Jupyter Notebook.

 Follow these steps to complete this activity: